UnionInternationalCheminsdeFer/OSDM/spec/roles.md

 #### Timetable search

-The retailer makes a time table search himself or retrieves the trip from an distributor.
+The retailer makes a timetable search himself or retrieves the trip from a distributor.

 #### Offer